CS3398-Changelings-Aye/GigaBIte/README.md

  * Wilson Benitez: My next steps is to put images in a package and have us pull from that packet if it has been search.

  ## Contributions Final
-  * Dalton Mellville: Refined the user made database, Created 2 JSON Databases that will hold the Shows and Recipes.
-Created the addShow command to search through MAL in order to add a show to a local database, added a pick commmand that will randomly pick a show for the user (could also implement to include a recipe with show).
+  * Dalton Mellville: Refined the user made database (in cogs/Ingredients.py), Created 2 JSON Databases that will hold the Shows and Recipes (in JSONS).
+Created the addShow command to search through MAL in order to add a show to a local database(in cogs/Anime.py), added a pick commmand that will randomly pick a show for the user (could also implement to include a recipe with show)(cogs/Ingredients.py).
+Implemented the moderation (cogs/Moderation.py)

   * Nicole Runas: Attempted to create and draw from a database to make the drink piring functionality better.
 Did not go as planned.
 However, it increased my knowledge of discrod bots and their functions.
 Ended up making a more expansive reply list for the bot in regards to drinks.
 Also, error checked preexisting code to keep it clean and error free, cutting down where necessary.